China urges countries to boycott Hong Kong media freedom event - document

 Four diplomats confirmed having received it and three of them said that Chinese diplomats had also been contacting some countries individually to not attend or support the event in any way.
 The diplomats declined to be identified because of the sensitivity of the matter.

-China's and Britain's diplomatic missions in Geneva did not immediately respond to Reuters request for comment.
+China's diplomatic mission in Geneva did not respond to Reuters request for comment.
+Hong Kong authorities released a general statement saying it condemned "misleading and slanderous remarks" by organisations and media in the context of the Lai case which amounted to political interference.

-Diplomatic tensions between Chinese authorities and Britain have been running high in recent years with the latter alleging that China's attempts to assert its authority over the city contravene a handover agreement that guaranteed broad freedoms.
+Britain's Foreign, Commonwealth and Development Office said it would continue to raise "longstanding and legitimate concerns over the erosion of rights and freedoms in Hong Kong," citing the Sino-British Joint Declaration which is meant to guarantee Hong Kong's autonomy.

 The financial hub returned to China from Britain in 1997.
+Diplomatic tensions between Chinese authorities and Britain have been running high in recent years.

 Britain released a report this month saying that Hong Kong authorities have extended the application of a Beijing imposed national security law "beyond genuine national security concerns".
 Jimmy Lai's trial under the new law has been postponed to Dec.
 18 and is expected to last 80 days.